pdmelo/4W6-Winter-2025/Notes/Week8/31-jsx.md

 	}
 }
 ```
-Now replace the h1 tag in the `App()` function with the Component class, delete the earlier declation of the variable `name`
+Now, replace the `<h1>` tag in the `App()` function with the Component class, delete the previous `name`declaration:
 ```
 <Welcome name="Pokemons" />
 ```

 ### **Method 2.
 Functional Components**

-​	Functional components are simpler and are commonly used in modern React development.
+Functional components are simpler and more commonly used in modern React:

 ```jsx
 function Greeting(props) {